 However, you will hardly ever see a roadie with a Shimano groupset and SRAM cassette or vice versa.
 Mountain bikers are not so conservative and commonly use these combinations.

-I want to highlight SRAM’s high-end PowerdomeX cassettes made from a single piece of steel, resulting in lower weight but a much higher price.
+I want to highlight SRAM’s high-end PowerdomeX cassettes, which are made from a single piece of steel.
+This results in lower weight but a much higher price.

 But there has to be another catch here, right?

-Yes.
-There is.
-One of the most widely used freehub designs is Shimano’s Hyperglide.
-It’s compatible with numerous wheel and hub brands.
+Yes, there is.
+Shimano’s Hyperglide is one of the most widely used freehub designs, and it’s compatible with numerous wheel and hub brands.

 SRAM cassettes have also historically used this design, making things easier for consumers.
 The interchangeability ensures riders don’t have to change their wheels or hubs.